-- Fold through chocolate and transfer mix to a lined small baking dish or loaf tin.
+- Fold through chocolate and transfer mix to baking dish/ loaf tin.
 Sprinkle over a pinch of flaky sea salt (optional).

 - Bake blondie.
-Bake in oven for about 30 minutes, until golden on top.
+Bake in oven for 30-35 minutes, until golden on top.
 Allow to cool for 5 minutes, then transfer to a wire rack and allow to fully cool and set.

 - Cut blondie into 10 pieces, then enjoy, or refrigerate or freeze.